Painful Joy:

 Welcome

 My name is Max Friedman, and I am the author of Painful Joy: A Holocaust Family Memoir.
 I wrote this book in honor of my parents, Sam and Frieda Friedman, and all those who endured unimaginable suffering and loss just because they were Jews.
 This book seeks to restore their humanity by focusing on two individuals and their families -- those they loved and lost and those that remained.
 I hope that through my writing, I can communicate the importance of seeing each of those victims, including survivors like my parents, in the broader context of their lives before the Holocaust, what happened to them during those war years, and the traumas they suffered afterwards, passing on their pain to future generations.
-By the time those two strangers have been transformed by the end of the book into two individuals you understand a bit more, and care about a great deal.
+By the time those two strangers have been transformed by the end of the book into two individuals, my hope is that you understand them a bit more, and care about them a great deal.
 My hope is this journey will broaden the ability of all of us to feel empathy for those who have suffered and gain greater insights into our own journeys.

 First of All